google/zetasql/docs/protocol_buffer_functions.md

 + If a field is excluded, its child fields and descendants are implicitly excluded in the results.
-+ A child field must be listed after its parent field in the argument list, but does not need to come right after the parent field.
++ A child field must be listed after its parent field in the argument list, but doesn't need to come right after the parent field.

 Caveats: